pikatchu/closedsource/book/0024-jasmina.md

 “Hi, Pedro.”

-Then, without another word, she knelt down next to Sylvia’s fallen head and got to work.
+Then, without another word, she knelt down next to Sylvia's fallen head and got to work.

 Fernando smirked, watching her.
-“How’s it looking?”
+“How's it looking?”

-Jasmina popped open the back of the robot’s head, exposing a tangle of old wiring and circuits.
+Jasmina popped open the back of the robot's head, exposing a tangle of old wiring and circuits.
 She examined them quickly, adjusting something with a small screwdriver.

-“It’s okay,” she muttered.
+“It's okay,” she muttered.
 “I should be able to fix it.”

 Fernando grinned, clearly proud.

-“You’re saving me a lot of money, you know.”
+“You're saving me a lot of money, you know.”

 He looked at Pedro, nodding toward his daughter.
-"She’s a smart one, huh?"
+"She's a smart one, huh?"

 Pedro chuckled, lifting his glass.